 The technology used to fight wars has changed dramatically over the last century.
 While the modern soldier has access to numerous technologically advanced tools to help fight these wars, there is one aspect of war that has not and will not change – hand to hand combat.
 This has raised the question about the relevance of current in-service unarmed and hand to hand combat training and its availability to all Army personnel.

 Australian soldiers are not immune to unarmed combat.
-In Afghanistan in 2007, a special forces sergeant killed a Taliban commander using unarmed combat techniques after his platoon was ambushed while on a mission in the Chora region.
+In Afghanistan in 2007, a special forces sergeant strangled a Taliban commander using unarmed combat techniques after his platoon was ambushed while on a mission in the Chora region.
 A life-long martial artist, he then used this experience to further develop the Special Forces Close-Quarter Fighting (SF CQF) course which, according to his former platoon commander, ‘has proven to be instrumental for commandos in using both lethal and non-lethal force while engaged in room combat’.

 Whilst this is just one example of where an Australian soldier has resorted to close combat to subdue an enemy in recent times, Army’s Director General of Training and Doctrine, Brigadier Mick Ryan has acknowledged that ‘hand to hand fighting is far from a thing of the past and the need for Army personnel to defend themselves and potentially subdue an opponent can appear unexpectedly’.
 Army News 27 Jul 17 (p23) This has led to a critical re-think of the current unarmed combat course offered by Army – the Military Self Defence (MSD) course.
 Whilst hotly requested in the early 2000’s, demand has fallen significantly with only three learning management package (LMP) requests in the previous 2 years (which were used to deliver physical training instructor course competencies).